 (Not available to Business Administration or Accounting majors.
 Economics majors may complete a Business Studies minor as long as none of the 4 elective courses have ECON prefixes.
 Courses cross-referenced with an ECON/MGMT prefix may not be counted in both the major and the minor.)
 Students applying for a Business Studies minor must have earned a 3.00 cumulative GPA to be admitted.
-The Business Studies minor must be declared prior to the completion of 85 credit hours.
+The Business Studies minor must be declared prior to the completion of 85 credits.
 Minimum competence requirements apply.

-Basic Req Basic Requirements 21 semester h nours MGMT Г 100 Society and Business 3 ECON 101 Introduction to Microeconomics 3 ACCT 102 Introduction to Financial Accounting 3 ACCT 102 Introduction to Financial Accounting Choice of 4 additional courses in Accounting, Economics or Management, 12 with a minimum o of 2 courses at the 300-level (all prerequisites s must be met) 12
+Basic Requirement s 21 credits MGMT 100 Society and Business 3 ECON 101 Introduction to Microeconomics 3 ACCT 102 Introduction to Financial Accounting 3 Choice of 4 add Choice of 4 additional courses in Accounting, Economics or Management, with a minimur with a minimum of 2 courses at the 300-level (all prerequisites must be met)

-A minimum of 12 credit hours must be completed at Geneseo, of which 6 credits hours must be at the 300-level.
+\A minimum of 12 credits must be completed at Geneseo, of which 6 credits hours must be at the 300-level.